Change Management and Request Tracking

 RequesterIdentifies who asked for the change

-Business reasonExplains why the change is needed
+Business reasonExplains why it is needed

-ScopeDefines devices, services, locations, and users affected
+ScopeDevices, services, locations, users affected

-Implementation planLists the steps to make the change
+Implementation planThe steps to make the change

-Test planDefines how success will be verified
+Test/validation planHow success will be verified

-ScheduleEstablishes a maintenance window
+ScheduleThe approved maintenance window

-ApproverConfirms authorization
+ApproverConfirms authorization (often a CAB)

 Communication planTells stakeholders what to expect